theory/justatheory/content/post/postgres/mini-summit-five.md

 *   David Wheeler (he/him): I assume the idea is that, as you come upon these you would add more satisfiers.

-*   Yurri: Right, you basically just learn.
+*   Yurii: Right, you basically just learn.
 We learn about this particular need in a particular extension and develop a satisfier for it.
 The same applies to precedence: it's a question of further evolution.
 Right now it just finds whatever is available within the specified range.